-Mold grows on damp organic matter with poor air flow.
-If the debris – such as leaves – is in small enough pieces air can flow properly and it will break down quickly.
-Mould doesn’t have a chance to get started!
+Mould grows on damp organic matter with poor air flow.
+If the debris – such as leaves – are in small enough pieces, air can flow properly and it will break down quickly.
+Mould won’t have a chance to get started!

 Three studies by Michigan State University showed that if leaves are mulched to dime-sized pieces, 100 pounds of leaves (in an area as small as 1000 square feet) will break down easily.
 You don’t even need special equipment, a few passes with a sharpened blade on a mulching lawn mower will do the job.
 That means less raking and bagging, and fewer trucks hauling leaves to community compost or worse, landfill.
 Plus your lawn gets all those nutrients back!
 Just make sure you are having your lawn fertilized with a proper blend of nitrogen fertilizer to help complete the decomposition process.

 Shredded leaves and fallen conifer needles also make good mulch under trees, helping to prevent moisture loss and returning nutrients to the roots.
 Rake or blow the needles or mulched leaves under a stand of trees and they will also benefit.

 Contact The Best Lawn Fertilization And Weed Control Company Near You